 New Working Group To Promote International Study in Brno

 “Study in Brno”, a new working group based on similar projects for Prague and the whole Czech Republic, will bring together stakeholders from various institutions to discuss ways of promoting Brno as a study destination for international students.
-Photo: Pixabay.
+Photo: Freepik.

 Brno, Oct 2 (BD) – The new working group will consist of representatives from Brno universities, the city and the region, the South Moravian Innovation Center and others.
 The aim is to promote study abroad in Brno, thereby bringing further human resources to the city, contributing to the development of Brno’s knowledge economy, and enhancing the academic environment at Brno’s universities.